jdextraze/go-gesclient/README.md

 ## Status

-This project is considered at an alpha stage and shouldn't be used in production.
+This project is considered at a beta stage and should'nt be used in production.

 ## License